Feel the Heat of the Night

-"Feel the Heat of the Night" is a song recorded by German Eurodance group Masterboy, released in June 1994 as the second single from their third album, Different Dreams (1994).
-The song is also Masterboy's fifth charting single and the vocals are performed by Trixi Delgado.
-It achieved success in many countries, particularly in Austria, France (where it was a number two hit and stayed on the top 50 for 26 consecutive week), and in the band's home-country, Germany, where it was for four weeks in the top-ten.
+"Feel the Heat of the Night" is a song by German Eurodance group Masterboy, released in June 1994 by Polydor Records as the second single from their third album, Different Dreams (1994).
+The song's vocals are performed by Trixi Delgado, and the music is characterised as "rhythmic and swift", finding its inspiration from the Eurodance-style that was popular in the mid 1990's.

+"Feel the Heat of the Night" achieved success in several countries, particularly in Austria, France, and Germany.
 On the Eurochart Hot 100, "Feel the Heat of the Night" reached number 22.

-It is Masterboy's most successful single to date and is generally deemed as one of band's signature songs.
-It is characterized by a "rhythmic and swift music" finding its inspiration from the Eurodance-style which was popular at the time.
+Kai von Kotze directed the single's music video.
 In 2003 and 2006, the song was re-released in remix versions, but was much less successful.
-The artwork of the remixes used the same picture made by Günther Blum, but with different colours (orange, blue).
+The artwork of the remixes used the same picture made by Günther Blum but with different colours.

 Critical reception

-James Hamilton from British magazine Music Weeks RM Dance Update described the song as a "routine cheesy German galloper with usual ingredients".
+James Hamilton from Music Weeks RM Dance Update described the song as a "routine cheesy German galloper with usual ingredients".
+Barbara Ellen from NME said, "Masterboy are German disco-peddlers who probably do a lot of praying and kow-towing in front of Snap! posters before they go into the studio."

 Music video

 The accompanying music video for "Feel the Heat of the Night" was directed by Kai von Kotze.
-It was A-listed on Germany's VIVA in August 1994 and later published by Vevo on YouTube in November 2017.
-It had generated more than 19 million views as of December 2022.
+It was A-listed on Germany's VIVA in August 1994.